 I Don't Like Myself: Five Ways To Address Self-Esteem Issues

-Updated April 11, 2024by Regain Editorial Team
+Updated October 22, 2024by Regain Editorial Team

-This is why it's so absurd how many people struggle with self-esteem issues and how much we still don't talk about it openly.
+This is why it's surprising how many people struggle with self-esteem issues and how much we still don't talk about it openly.
 Some research suggests that 85% of people struggle with self-esteem issues, many of them daily.
 Our lack of faith in ourselves, our values, and our abilities limit our progress, stability, and happiness.

 Having low self-esteem is common.
 We have all had experiences that made us doubt ourselves and feel inferior compared to others.
 We are also constantly surrounded by stories and reports of amazing people who seem flawless.